midzdotdev/path-master/README.md

 Now that we have a model, let's address the reason that we're here in the first place!
 Let's get some paths.

-We can generate paths by calling the `getPath` function.
+We can get the path to a node by calling the `getPath` function.

 ```ts
 declare const getPath: (